 - i.
-What is the state of water sources targeted through USAID OFDA assistance? - ii.
+What is the state of water sources targeted through USAID BHA assistance? - ii.
 What percent of water points targeted for rehabilitating are clean and protected from contamination? - iii.
 What percent of water points in target communities have free residual chlorine (FRC) levels of > 0.2 mgl/L? - iv.
-What percent of targeted community beneficiaries have access to improved water sources, as per USAID OFDA guidelines and definitions? - v.
+What percent of targeted community beneficiaries have access to improved water sources, as per USAID BHA guidelines and definitions? - v.
 What are the current hygiene practices embraced by the target community beneficiaries and what are the consequences/impacts of these practices on their health? - vi.
-What is the prevalence of water borne diseases in the target communities? - vii.
-What is the current food security status of the targeted communities (using indicators of food security including household dietary diversity, dietary diversity of children 6 23 months, Food Consumption Score, Coping Strategy Index, household purchasing power, and others as deemed relevant by RACIDA and the Consultant). - viii.
-What is the current status of malnutrition rates in the targeted communities, among children under five, PLW, and how best can they be addressed by the intervention? - ix.
-What are the current IYCF practices that are used by caregivers in the target communities? - x.
-What were the existing factors limiting access to health and nutrition services in the target communities and how were they addressed or not addressed by the intervention? - xi.
-How did the intervention contribute to the status of livestock disease surveillance and vaccination efforts in Mandera County?
-How can the intervention be improved? - xii.
-How have community livelihood assets been affected by ongoing disasters and how has the intervention contributed to the protection of livelihood assets? - xiii.
-Are the target communities and other project stakeholders satisfied with how they were engaged by RACIDA? - xiv.
-How does the community feel about the relevance of the interventions in each of the proposed sub sectors? - xv.
-What is the appropriateness of cash assistance to improve access to water for livestocks in the targeted communities? - xvi.
-What were the channels that communities preferred for communication and feedback?
+What is the current food security status of the targeted communities (using indicators of food security including household dietary diversity, dietary diversity of children 6 23 months, Food Consumption Score, Coping Strategy Index, household purchasing power, and others as deemed relevant by RACIDA and the Consultant). - vii.
+What is the current status of malnutrition rates in the targeted communities, among children under five, PLW, and how best can they be addressed by the intervention? - viii.
+What are the current IYCF practices that are used by caregivers in the target communities? - ix.
+What are the existing factors limiting access to health and nutrition services in the target communities and how best can they be addressed by the intervention? - x.
+What is the current status of livestock disease surveillance and vaccination efforts in Mandera County and how best can they be improved? - xi.
+How have community livelihood assets been affected by ongoing disasters and how can the proposed intervention contribute to the protection of livelihood assets - xii.
+How do target community members and stakeholders wish to be engaged in this project? - xiii.
+How does the community feel about the relevance of the interventions in each of the proposed sub sectors? - xiv.
+What is the appropriateness of cash assistance to address the food insecurity and malnutrition in the targeted communities? - xv.
+What are the channels that communities prefer for communication and feedback?

 3.1.
-Endline Target Audience
+Endline Target Groups

-The populations of interest for this endline study are people living within the areas targeted under this project, with special focus on children aged under 5 years, women of reproductive age, livestock owners, youth, IDPs, and people living with disabilities.
+The populations of interest for this baseline study are people living within the areas targeted under this project, with special focus on children aged under 5 years, women of reproductive age, livestock owners, youth, IDPs, and people living with disabilities.